-End your thank you note with a call to action.
-This invites the reader to do something.
-Even if they don’t do “the thing,” a call to action is a strong way to close your thank you note.
+End your thank you note with a call to action, inviting the reader to do something.
+Even if they don’t do “the thing,” a call to action is a strong way to close.

-While you may think the call to action should be “hire me,” what you’re really doing is letting the interviewer know that if they need anything from you, you’re happy to provide it.
+While you may think the call to action should be “hire me,” it’s better to let the interviewer know that if they need anything from you, you’re happy to provide it.